cloudflare/cloudflare-docs/content/pages/framework-guides/nextjs/ssr/supported-features.md

 {{<details header="Background">}}

-Next.js [does not support](https://nextjs.org/docs/pages/building-your-application/rendering/incremental-static-regeneration) building ISR pages for the edge runtime, and as such, pages should be changed to use server side rendering (SSR) instead.

 ISR pages are built by the Vercel CLI to generate Vercel [Prerender Functions](https://vercel.com/docs/build-output-api/v3/primitives#prerender-functions).
 These are Node.js serverless functions that can be called in the background while serving the page from the cache.

 It is not possible to use these with Cloudflare Pages and they are not compatible with the [edge runtime](https://nextjs.org/docs/app/api-reference/edge) currently.

 {{</details>}}